dfilatov/vidom-inspector/README.md

+# ATTENTION!
+Current version doesn't support latest versions (0.10.x) of vidom which will be supported soon.

 # vidom inspector

 Vidom inspector is a developer tool which helps you debug your vidom-based application.
 Currently it exists as an extension to the chrome developer tools.